 Set in an era resembling the 1920's and drawn in a hybrid style of American graphic novels and more Asian manga/manhwa/manhua, Babel is a full-color adult series (in Korea, you must be 19+ years old to purchase it) with good old-fashioned gangs, shooting, bank heists, etc. It begins with guns blazing and 70 million dollars at stake.

 We arrive at the scene of a crime in action.
 A murdering massacre is taking place at some expensive-looking mansion.
 With a VERY literal BANG!
 People are dropping dead like flies hitting electric killers and you’ve caught the killers red-handed.
 It’s all blood and gore in the first scene of Babel and there is nothing you can do to stop it.

 So why is this happening?
 Who wants who dead?
 Can you get a gun like that too?

 Violence is not the answer, boys and girls; you should talk about your differences and settle things like imaginary good-respectable-adults (I mean who does this anyway?).

-The story was fast-paced and stress-filled; it’s like you pacing in your room, over and over, trying to get the gist of what’s going on before someone else’s signs of life come to a nasty end.
+fast-paced and stress-filled; it’s like you pacing in your room, over and over, trying to get the gist of what’s going on before someone else’s signs of life come to a nasty end.
 You’re hurriedly trying to piece together plans and happenings as you read through this harassing tale, no sitting back and trying not to fall asleep: you WILL get your hands dirty so get your game on and forget all your niceties.

 Leave them at home or at the neighbours: get it?